Published July 06, 2012

 That's how the U.S. men feel, too.

-"I think this is clearly one of the best teams we've ever, ever fielded," said Peter Vidmar, a leader of the '84 Golden Gang who is now chairman of the board at USA Gymnastics.
+"I think this is clearly one of the best teams we've ever, ever fielded," said Peter Vidmar, a leader of the 1984 U.S. gold-medal team who is now chairman of the board at USA Gymnastics

-And the lone newcomer, Sam Mikulak, is a precocious phenom who might wind up being the best of the bunch.
+And the lone newcomer, Sam Mikulak, might wind up being the best of them.

 "I don't think we've toned down how crazy our gymnastics is, but I think we've made it look better," Horton said.
 "We've really polished and cleaned everything up.
 We've fixed the rhythm of our gymnastics.
 It's minor details that have made big differences for us."